interstitialRedirectModalTitle

 3. Educating & Inspiring People

-The future of Great Salt Lake depends on whether enough people care.
-TNC has expanded its programs and partnerships to educate the public about the Lake’s immense value.
+The future of Great Salt Lake depends on whether enough people understand its value and stay engaged over time.
+TNC continues to expand programs and partnerships that connect people to the Lake and build lasting support for its protection.

-At our Great Salt Lake Shorelands Preserve, visitors can explore the visitor center with a boardwalk, observation tower, educational displays and bilingual audio tour.
-Open year-round and free to the public, the Preserve is also home to the Wings & Water Wetlands Education Program, which has taught over 25,000 Utah fourth-graders about the Lake’s ecosystem.
-TNC’s Nature Lab program recently created a virtual field trip, bringing lessons from the Wings & Water program to students worldwide.
+At Great Salt Lake Shorelands Preserve, visitors can explore a visitor center with a boardwalk, observation tower, educational displays and a bilingual audio tour.
+Open year-round and free to the public, the preserve is also home to the Wings & Water Wetlands Education Program, which has introduced more than 25,000 Utah fourth-graders to the Lake’s ecosystem.
+Building on that foundation, TNC’s Nature Lab program recently created a virtual field trip, bringing lessons from Wings & Water to students around the world.

 Inspiring the next generation